anirudhacharya/ps-lite/docs/overview.md

 - the maximal allowed delay trade-offs the convergence and synchronization cost.
 In synchronized SGD, we have *τ=0* and therefore it suffers a large synchronization cost.
 While asynchronous SGD uses an infinite *τ* to eliminate this cost.
-In practice, an infinite *τ* is unlikely happens.
-But we also place a upper bound of *τ* to guarantee the convergence with some synchronization costs.
+In practice, an infinite *τ* is unlikely to happen.
+But we also place an upper bound of *τ* to guarantee the convergence with some synchronization costs.

 ## Further Reads